Sidnioulz/storybook-addon-tag-badges/README.md

 - `pnpm start` starts the local Storybook
 - `pnpm build` builds and packages the addon code
-- `pnpm pack:local` makes a local tarball to be used as a NPM dependency elsewhere
+- `pnpm pack` makes a local tarball to be used as a NPM dependency elsewhere
 - `pnpm test` runs unit tests

 ### Migrating to a later Storybook version